digital-preservation/PRONOM_Research/Submissions/CorelDRAW Updates/readme.md

 X4 & X5 formats already have a binary signature but should have a container signature as the binary signature is too strict and misses some sample files.
 This brings all ZIP container CDR files inline with standard practice.

+Hi Tyler, unsure if you'll ge this, worth a try.
+I only seem to have samples for 2023 and X6- do you have samples of the other cersions please?
+Sorry to ask.

 One format that could also be added was a variant of version 8, called Version 8 Bidi, it is a lowercase ```cdr8```, and could be added as another signature for x-fmt/292 or a new signature.